 - Stuffy nose and sore throat

 People experiencing any of the serious side effects should stop taking Valtrex right away and call their doctor to report the side effects and determine the best course of action.
 For a serious allergic reaction, seek emergency medical assistance immediately.
 For people experiencing only the less serious side effects, continue taking the medication but monitor yourself for continued side effects or the onset of more serious side effects.

-Over the long term, Valtrex can be harmful to the kidneys, an effect which can be compounded when used together with other medications that can harm the kidneys.
+Over the long term, Valtrex can be harmful to the kidneys, an effect that can be compounded when used together with other medications that can harm the kidneys.
 Tell your doctor about all other medications you are taking before beginning a Valtrex treatment.
 Your doctor can make dosage adjustments or additional tests to ensure that Valtrex can be taken with your other medications.
-If you have HIV/AIDS or another condition that weakens the immune system, discuss these condition with your doctor prior to taking Valtrex as well.
+If you have HIV/AIDS or another condition that weakens the immune system, discuss these conditions with your doctor prior to taking Valtrex as well.